Charles Lee (American football)

-Charles Lee (born November 19, 1977) is a former American football wide receiver in the National Football League.
-He has played for the Green Bay Packers, the Tampa Bay Buccaneers and the Arizona Cardinals.
-He was drafted in the seventh round of the 2000 NFL Draft.
-Lee was a member of the Tampa Bay Buccaneers' 2003 Super Bowl winning team.
+Charles Lee (born November 19, 1977) is an American former professional football wide receiver who played for the Green Bay Packers, Tampa Bay Buccaneers and Arizona Cardinals of the National Football League (NFL).
+He was selected by the Packers in the seventh round of the 2000 NFL draft.
+Lee was a member of the Buccaneers' 2003 Super Bowl winning team.
+He also played for the Orlando Predators of the Arena Football League in 2007.

 Already on probation for cocaine possession, he was arrested on December 5, 2007, for robbing two students near the University of Central Florida, the college where he formerly starred.
-He was sentenced to five years in prison, and planned to work on a prison ministry when released.
+He was sentenced to five years in prison, and later he planned to work on a prison ministry when released.
 Lee is a member of Kappa Alpha Psi fraternity.